perrette/papers/README.md

 From now on, every change to the library will result in an automatic git commit.
 And `papers git ...` command will work just as `git ...` executed from the bibtex directory.
-E.g. `papers git add origin *REMOTE URL*`; `papers git lfs track files`; `papers git add files`; `papers git push` Note this is an experimental feature at this stage, with potential for improvement.
+E.g. `papers git add origin *REMOTE URL*`; `papers git lfs track files`; `papers git add files`; `papers git push` Note this is an experimental feature at this stage, with likely changes in future versions (Issue #51).

 This probably makes more sense for a global install (local installs usually have their own git tracking system).